Frequently Asked Questions

 Do You Take Credit/Debit Cards?

-Yes, nearly all of our farms and most of our vendors take credit cards.
+Yes, nearly all of our farms and most of our vendors take credit cards, and several take contactless options (like Apple Pay or Google Pay).
 If you need cash for those who don’t take cards, see below!

 If I Forget Cash is There an ATM nearby?